Closure of Collingwood Medical Group

 The CCG is pleased that the Berwick Regeneration Commission is now in place with membership including county councillors, town councillors and public governors from Northumbria Healthcare NHS Foundation Trust.
 This will ensure that any new development contributes to the wider regeneration of the town and that opportunities can be taken for integrating services to ensure maximum benefits for local people.

 Georgina Hill, Northumberland County Councillor for Berwick East and a member of the Berwick Regeneration Commission, said: “Understandably, there has been a lot of local frustration due to historic delays with progressing with the new Berwick Hospital.

-“However, a period of public engagement has now begun and a clear public commitment has been made by NHS Northumberland CCG to deliver this which is, of course, extremely welcome news for the area.
+“However, a clear public commitment has been made by NHS Northumberland CCG to deliver this which is, of course, extremely welcome news for the area.

-“I urge residents to attend these drop in sessions, engage with the process and make their feelings known about what they want from their new hospital.”
+“I urge residents to engage with the process and make their feelings known about what they want from their new hospital.”

 Councillor Cath Homer, Cabinet Member for Culture, Arts, Leisure and Tourism, for Northumberland County Council, said: “The link between health and wellbeing and maintaining a healthy lifestyle is well established.

 “The possibility of combining health and leisure services in one area is an exciting prospect and I’d encourage as many people as possible to get involved with this exercise and have their say over the coming days.”

 Details of the public meeting taking place follow:

 - Wednesday 2 May, 6.30pm – 8pm, Town Hall, Marygate, Berwick-upon-Tweed, TD15 1BN